Depression (PDQ®): Supportive care - Patient Information [NCI]Skip to the navigation

 - The depression keeps you from continuing with your cancer treatment.

 Most counseling or talk therapy programs for depression are offered in both individual and small-group settings.
-Some of these include:
+These programs include:

 - Crisis intervention.